If you're a parent, I'm sure you'll agree that the world has changed drastically since we were kids.

 We had after-school cartoons, our kids have high-tech gaming consoles.
 Another thing our kids have that we didn't are cell phones.
 And it's not just teenagers - according to consumer research done by Influence Central, the average age for children to have their first smartphone is now 10 years.

 Mobile technology can be a great safety tool - children can use them to call for a ride, let parents know they've arrived safely at their destination, or to call for help in case of an emergency.
-With smartphones, however, comes a lot of potential for misuse.
+Like any tool, though, smartphones also provide the opportunity for misuse.
 They can even make our kids vulnerable in certain situations.

 Should Kids Have Cell Phones?
 Understanding the Risks